C-704: Deployment

-Various platforms including aircraft, surface ships/boats, and from land/vehicle.
+Various platforms, including aircraft, surface ships/boats, and land/vehicle.
 Like the C-701, this missile cannot be launched from submarine yet.
-The C-704 anti-ship missile can be readily integrated with the current C4I systems such as those for the C-701.
+The C-704 anti-ship missile can be readily integrated with the current C4I systems, such as those for the C-701.

 History

 The radar seeker armed version is the only version appeared at the sixth Zhuhai airshow, at which the manufacturers confirmed that the development of imaging infrared and television, laser seekers had already been in progress, and like the C-701, the C-704 would eventually become a general-purpose air-to-surface missile that could engage various targets.
 This would make the C-704 a Chinese equivalent of American AGM-65 E/F/G/J/K Maverick.